-I suggest you copy it onto an overhead and cover the questions with Post It notes.
 Divide your class into two or three groups.
-Individuals choose a dollar amount to try for and you remove the post it note.
-Grammatically correct answers get the play money for the group.
+Individuals choose a dollar amount to try for.
+Then you reveal the question.
+Correct answers get the play money for the group.
 If the answer is wrong, another group can try to steal that question.

 Click on this image to view the game large on your computer and/or download it for use in your own class.
 Enjoy!